Morgan Stanley CEO Gorman's total 2019 pay falls 7% to $27 million

 The board again required that 75% of Gorman’s incentive compensation be deferred over three years subject to a claw-back, and for all of that compensation to be paid in the form of equity in the company.

-Reporting by Elizabeth Dilts Marshall; Editing by Leslie Adler
+Reporting by Elizabeth Dilts Marshall and Supantha Mukherjee in Bangalore; Editing by Leslie Adler and Sonya Hepinstall